HKU-Sciences Po Undergraduate Dual Degree

 For details, please visit HKU-Sciences Po Dual Degree Programme

-In collaboration with the Graduate Institute of International and Development Studies Geneva (Geneva), the Faculty offers a concurrent degree “Bachelor of Social Sciences + Master of Arts (Anthropology and Sociology or International Economics or International History or International Law or International Relations/Political Science or International and Development Studies)” to Bachelor of Social Sciences (BSocSc) students.
+In collaboration with the Graduate Institute of International and Development Studies Geneva (Geneva), the Faculty offers a concurrent degree “Bachelor of Social Sciences + Master of Arts (Anthropology and Sociology, or International Economics, or International History and Politics, or International Law, or International Relations/Political Science, or International and Development Studies)” to Bachelor of Social Sciences (BSocSc) students.
 BSocSc students will complete 3 years of study at HKU and apply to Geneva for admission to one of their designated MA programmes.

 On admission, students will complete their HKU 4th year of study in Geneva taking graduate-level courses at the Graduate Institute, the credits for which will be transferred back to HKU.
 After successfully completing their 4thyear of study in Geneva, students may obtain the Bachelor degree of Social Sciences (Bachelor of Social Sciences) from HKU and stay on for an additional year to obtain an MA degree from Geneva.
 The learning experience at the Graduate Institute, which will include an optional internship in one of the 40 international organisations based in Geneva, can facilitate graduates to pursue careers in one of these organisations such as various UN Offices, WTO, and organisations in labor, telecommunications, human rights, HIV/AIDS etc.